leotimechannelorg/ScratchBit/README.md

   <img width="248" height="86" alt="block_5_8_2026-1_46_22 PM" src="https://github.com/user-attachments/assets/3ed74799-e884-4234-8863-69c74557b6f3" />

 ## 🛠️ Software Updates/Fixes
 Every so often, ScratchBit will receive an update or hotfix.
 While these normally won't break your code, we still recommend updating the module.
 The best way to stay up to date is to "Watch" the repository on GitHub, so you'll receive an email notification whenever a new version is released.
-Additionally, every update will include a section that instructs existing users on how they can update their code without reinstalling the entire module.
+Additionally, every update will include a section that guides existing users on how to update their code without reinstalling the entire module.

 ## 🚧 Limitations
 - **Resolution and image quality:** While ScratchBit preserves the original resolution of the image, it does not preserve anti-aliasing, which can cause some features (like text) to appear blurry or pixelated.
 Additionally, some colors may look off (this is just a limitation of Scratch's color detection)